ArdisFoxx/boss-beat/README.md

 ## License

 The code in this repository is MIT-licensed (see `LICENSE`).
-The bar artwork in `assets/` is original work.
-The bundled Optimus Princeps fonts carry their own font license, separate from this repo's code license - check the font's own terms before reusing it outside this module.
+The bundled Optimus Princeps fontscarry their own font license, separate from this repo's code license - check the font's own terms before reusing it outside this module.